kamerynjw/kamerynjw.github.io/teaching/2023/math210.md

 Announcements
 -------------

+* (11/28) [Here]({{ page.url }}final.pdf) are the questions for the oral final.
+You will schedule a time to meet with me to present your solutions to two of the problems.
+Full instructions, including the grading rubric for the final, are in the pdf.
+The link to the sign-up sheet will be sent via email.

 * (11/10) I'm holding extra office hours the week of the midterm, so you have plenty of opportunity for last minute questions before the exam and for your metacognition meetings:

     Monday 8:30–9:30, 2:30–3:30